 Rough tea is referring to tea that has the character-defining steps completed, but still with refining steps undone.
 It can mean different things for different teas.
 In the case of Wu Long (Oolong), it usually is referring to unroasted loose leaf tea with stems still unpicked.

 When Traditional Tie Guan Yin Rough tea is unroasted, it has a green color with bright flowery profile, but it should not be mistaken for a Light Tie Guan Yin.
 Once a rough tea is medium roasted and the stems are all taken out, it is a finished Traditional Tie Guan Yin.
 Tie Guan Yin is usually roasted twice, not including the initial bake-to-dry step.
 Roasted Tie Guan Yin has a metallic toasted rice profile and golden liquor.

 The refining process is very tedious and time consuming.
 But, it is also a shared characteristic of all the historically famous teas where each painstaking step is aimed to push the tea just a fraction better.
-Wu Long stem picking usually takes months to finish in tea region.
+Wu Long (Oolong) stem picking usually takes months to finish in tea region.

 • Light Tie Guan Yin 清香型鐵觀音

 A Light Tie Guan Yin has a lower fermentation level and with slightly different processing.
 It is usually fermented at a controlled temperature with less shaking of the tea.
 Depending on when the tea’s enzymes are destroyed to stop the metabolism, there are actually five types of Light Tie Guan Yin.
 It is important to note that a Light Tie Guan Yin can also be roasted and the finished tea is called Nong Xiang Xing Tie Guan Yin 濃香型, or heavy Tie Guan Yin.
 This is not to be mistaken with the actual Traditional Tie Guan Yin.